manupap1/phpPlateSender/README.md

 If emails are not received or are classified among the spam they are several possible reasons (which can be cumulative):
 - The configuration of your sendmail system or your local SMTP server is broken (please read the documentation of used application for instructions about how to test email sending).
 - You are using a local SMTP server which is not considered legitimate by the mailing system of the recipient.
 In this case you have two options:
  - Configure a directive on your local SMTP server to send emails to a legitimate relay host.
-Many ISPs provide an address to a SMTP server which can be used for this purpose (if you are using postfix, please follow the documentation for instructions about how to implement the `relayhost` directive).
+Many ISPs provide an address to a SMTP server which can be used for this purpose.
+If you are using postfix, please follow the postfix documentation for instructions about how to implement the `relayhost` directive.
  - Configure phpplatesender to send emails directly to a legitimate SMTP server.
 Please see [configuration section](https://github.com/manupap1/phpPlateSender#configuration) for instructions about how to configure a SMTP server in phpPlateSender.
 - The email address of the sender is considered suspicious by the mailing system of the recipient.
 This address does not have to be a valid address associated to a mailbox, however the domain name may be verified somewhere in the transmission chain.
 To check this possibility, you can try to set a valid address.
 Please see [configuration section](https://github.com/manupap1/phpPlateSender#configuration) for instructions about how to change the `$sender_email` option.
 - The email address of the recipient does not exists (but I think you have checked it first!).